 But… just in case.
 We have a secret weapon.
 Nutty-Buddy Bran Muffins.

 The first time I read the recipe that lead to the one you see here, I turned my nose up and walked away.
 The first ingredient is ‘Raisin Bran Cereal’.
-Who does that?
-Rachel Ray maybe, but not me.
-I also abhor starting a sauce with ketchup.
-It’s the principle of the thing.
+Until one day, necessity become the rule of the day, and my Nutty-Buddy Bran Muffins were born.
+Try something delicious!

 One can be very high on one’s principles, until one day in the midst of service for a full house at the Dragonfly Inn – one runs out of bran.
 So letting go of the food snobbery for a teeny-tiny moment I said “just this once…” and made the ‘Raisin Bran’ muffins.
 The result was a huge hit with guests and soon I made it my own.